krohling/ArduinoPusherClient/README.md

 ## Examples

 Included with this library is an example, called RobotExample, that uses Pusher events to drive two Servos.
-This example connects to a channel named "robot-channel" and binds to 5 events: forward, backward, turn_left, turn_right, and stop.
+This example connects to a channel named "robot_channel" and binds to 5 events: forward, backward, turn_left, turn_right, and stop.
 When the events are received the appropriate method gets called and adjusts the angle of the servo motors, driving the robot.

 ## How To Use This Library

 ### Connecting to Pusher

 ```
-PusherClient client("your-api-key-here");
+PusherClient client;

-if(client.connect()) {
+if(client.connect("your-api-key-here")) {
   //Connected!
 }
 else {